Till Kadritzke, Research Area 4: "Literary Currencies"

 Postdoctoral Research Project

-When German pundits took pains to discuss questions of race and structural racism in the summer of 2020––provoked, tellingly, by protests after the murder of George Floyd in the U.S. more than by the racist terrorist attack in Hanau only a few months before––, two distinct phenomena were frequently commented on: the willful ignorance and helpless illiteracy expressed by many white Germans when it comes to questions of race; and the difficulties and complexities involved when adopting theories of race from an American academic context to Germany.
-At the same time, attempts to counter the German integration paradigm and its racial grammar of Germanness become increasingly visible, and they often rely on narrative frames and discursive strategies borrowed from other contexts.
-Max Czollek's concept of 'disintegration', for instance, actualises the polemical question articulated by James Baldwin in the early 1960s: "Do I really want to be integrated into a burning house?"
+When German pundits took pains to discuss questions of race and structural racism in the summer of 2020 – provoked, tellingly, by protests after the murder of George Floyd in the USA more than by the racist and antisemitic terrorist attacks in Halle and Hanau only a few months before – two interconnected phenomena were frequently commented on: the willful ignorance and helpless illiteracy expressed by many white Germans when it comes to questions of racism; and the difficulties and complexities involved when adopting theories of race from an American academic context to Germany.
+At the same time, attempts to counter racialized norms of Germanness and German Leitkultur have become increasingly visible over recent decades.
+These attempts build upon the groundwork developed by Black German feminists in the 1980s and on the ‘postmigrant turn’ in migration studies – a call to not merely study the social phenomenon of migration but to use migration as a perspective to shed new light on Germany’s history and culture at large.